lucianpls/mod_retile/README.md

   - Mandatory, at least x and y, the raster size in pixels, in both files

 **PageSize X Y 1 C**
-  - Optional, the pagesize in pixels, in both files
+  - Optional, the pagesize in pixels, in both files, defaults to 512x512

 **Projection String**
   - Optional, in both files

 **SkippedLevels N**
   - Optional, defaults to 0, counted from the top of the pyramid, in both files

-**Projection WKT**
-  - Optional, defaults to WM, as in WebMercator

 **BoundingBox xmin,ymin,xmax,ymax**
   - Optional, bounding box, defaults to 0 to 1 in both x and y